opensearch-project/dashboards-observability/DEVELOPER_GUIDE.md

 ### Run Directly

-Cd back to `OpenSearch-Dashboards` directory and run `yarn start` (`yarn start --no-base-path`) to start OpenSearch Dashboards including this plugin.
+Cd back to `OpenSearch-Dashboards` directory and run `yarn start` to start OpenSearch Dashboards including this plugin.
 OpenSearch Dashboards will be available on `localhost:5601`.

 ### Run Docker